 What if a new application is not funded?

-If the Legislature does not fund any applicant on the list presented in a given year, the applicants on that list are eligible for “rollover” for the following year (only).
+If the Legislature does not fund any application on the list presented in a given year, the applications on that list are eligible for "rollover" for the following year (only).
 Applications may only be on the rollover list once.
 If your application is not funded on the rollover, you must submit a new application.